 မြန်မာစာပေပံ့ပိုးကူညီမှုနှင့် ထိန်းသိမ်းစောင့်ရှောက်မှု ပရဟိတအဖွဲ့

-To have a strong knowledge based society in Myanmar through libraries by transforming community libraries into community centres
+To contribute to the building of a strong, knowledge-based society by transforming community libraries into community centers.

 Myanmar Book Aid and Preservation Foundation was conceived by U Thaw Kaung and John Badgley in the 1990s as an institutional response to our national crisis in manuscript and book preservation.
 Badgley was curator of Cornell University’s eminent Southeast Asia Collection and U Thaw Kaung was Central Universities Librarian responsible for all university libraries.
 They focused MBAPF efforts on preservation projects until Myanmar was devastated in 2008 by Cyclone Nargis.
 Immediately thereafter U Thaw Kaung’s son, Dr. Thant Thaw Kaung, who had built Myanmar Book Centre into the country’s leading book importer, led the re-organization which to create a group of dedicated librarians, ICT experts and book lovers to promote education of the poor and give global knowledge to underserved population through-out Myanmar.
 He and his father helped Badgley create the U.S.-based Nargis Library Recovery.
 NLR gained exception to severe U.S. sanctions to create a new charity (later known as Myanmar Library Aid Foundation) to rebuild libraries and supply books.
 Hundreds of individuals and institutions responded including Thrift Books, the world’slargest online used book dealer, which pledged a million books in January 2009.
 In the following years MBAPF distributed them to over 900 public libraries throughout the country.
 Through funding from World Vision we rebuilt four dozen delta village libraries, then with funds raised by United Nations Women Guild and private donors MBAPF built four new libraries.